 Also, when new, a model doesn’t yet have a history of repairs.
 Some RV models may develop a higher than average reputations for repairs.
 Those models will then end up with higher priced policies as the years go on, as they are now known to be more troublesome.
 Buying the policy when the RV is new shields you from the risk of a higher priced policy, while of course also paying for the repairs in the meantime.

 If you plan on owning your RV for more than a year, it’s probably a good idea to buy the RV extended warranty at the time of buying your RV, to get the best price possible.
 Some companies offer a payment plan if you aren’t in a position to pay for it up front.
-But do try to avoid rolling it into your RV financing!
-If you do, you could end up paying much more for it in the long run due to the interest charges.
+But try to avoid rolling it into your RV financing!
+If you roll it into financing, you could end up paying much more for it in the long run due to the interest charges.

 Considering an RV Warranty for a Used RV?